mbod/comm313_spring2020/syllabus.md

          5. Interpret findings
             * How does your text analysis answer your research question?
             * Why and how does it matter?
          6. Write up in a blog post
+	    * Some examples of the style and length of blog post will be discussed.
+            * Data science and particularly textual and language analysis focused posts on `medium.com` are good models for what you are trying to produce.

             These steps will be scheduled throughout the course allowing for the instructor to help you find a manageable problem, acquire the necessary data and be able to carry out the appropriate computational analysis.